anthol42/deepboard/docs/book/src/ref/ResultTable.md

 **Parameters:**
 - `experiment_name`: The name of the current experiment
-- `config_path`: The path to the configuration path
+- `configfile`: The path to the configuration path
 - `cli`: The cli arguments
 - `comment`: The comment, if any
 - `tag`: The tag of the run